Top tips for writing a good motion

 Motions can be submitted via regional and national SASCs to the SASC Agenda Committee.

-The deadline to submit motions has now passed.
+The deadline to submit motions is 9am on Tuesday 6 April 2021.

 You can find the latest information on: